 Note that there are two predefined transfer settings presets, Text and Binary that may help you switching the mode.

-Transfer mode configured in default transfer settings may be overriden with text mode when transferring file to/from editor.
+Transfer mode configured in default transfer settings may be overridden with text mode when transferring file to/from editor.

 WinSCP can perform additional modifications to the text files during transfer, if configured so.
 Particularly, it can remove UTF-8 byte order marks and eof-of-file marks from uploaded files with SFTP and SCP protocols.
 See Remove BOM and EOF marks transfer settings.